-Based on a detailed risk assessment that considered the risks to be low; MHARMB does not undertake any regular monitoring of other pathogens, chemicals, substances or algae in the drinking water other than those mentioned previously.
+Based on a detailed risk assessment that considered the risks to be low; the RMB does not undertake any regular monitoring of other pathogens, chemicals, substances or algae in the drinking water other than those mentioned previously.
 The source water catchment is pristine and Swindlers weir is not subject to algal blooms due to cool temperatures, low nutrient load and generally strong water flows.
-More details can be found under the "Monitoring" section within this report.
+More details can be found under the "Monitoring and Reporting" section within this report.